ujjwalm29/DocuMentor-AI/README.md

     - MOST people usually move things to Elasticsearch for keyword search.
     - Hence, if you're using SQL, move data to a search engine(like Solr etc) which can do good hybrid search.
     - I am aware of Elasticsearch basics, will add Elasticsearch integration
   - ❗Design Flaw Maybe: In the storage class, a lot of if conditions getting created on the basis of index_name(parent, child).
-Is there a way to unify in 1 single index?
+Is there a way to unify in 1 single index? ✅ - Fixed.
+Unified.
 - Features
   - Multiple PDFs (should be easy, just repeat everything for each file)
 - Deployment and Productization